 Here are the 10 Commandments you must meet before you consider investing your CPF money:

-Commandment #1: Thou shall be more than 18 years old
+Commandment #1: Thou shall be 18 years old or older

 Commandment #2: Thou shall have more than S$20,000 in your CPF OA